 Any valid Dyalog algorithmic syntax can be used in the Help function to define different levels of help, for example, control structures or branching.
-Optionally, the different levels of help can be cumulative so that, for example,]???<cmd> returns the help information for levels 1 and 2 as well as the help for level 3.
+Optionally, the different levels of help can be cumulative so that, for example,]???<cmd> returns the help information for levels 0 and 1 as well as the help for level 2.

-The following code fragments are examples showing how separate (non-cumulative) levels of help can be defined within the Help function:
+The following code fragment is an example showing how separate (non-cumulative) levels of help can be defined within the Help function: